BabarBaig/wk19-shopping-cart/README.md

 # wk19-shopping-cart

-Create a shopping cart app using node, express, Strapi and Postman
+Create a shopping cart app using node, express, Strapi and Postman.
+See the [docss] folder for implementation details.